Root Canal Treatment

 A root canal is a common dental procedure.
 This treatment can save your natural tooth preventing the need for extraction.

-At the centre of your tooth is pulp which is a collection of blood vessels that helps to build the surrounding tooth.
+At the centre of your tooth is the pulp which is a collection of blood vessels that helps to build the surrounding tooth.
 Inflammation or infection of the pulp can be caused by deep caries, trauma, cracks, excessive wear or repeated dental procedures.

 Indications for root canal treatment include, tooth pain, strong prolonged sensitivity to heat or cold, or swelling of tissues around a tooth.
 Occasionally painless infection is found on xrays.